goossens/ObjectTalk/README.md

 ## Building and Installing ObjectTalk

-Instructions for building ObjectTalk can be found in the [installation manual](https://goossens.github.io/ObjectTalk/installation.html).
+Instructions for building and installing ObjectTalk on various platforms can be found in the
+[installation manual](https://goossens.github.io/ObjectTalk/installation.html).
 Currently, instructions are available for MacOS, Linux and Windows.